The Who, What, When, & Where Of How To Save When Planning Your Wedding

 Beyond the date, venue, attire, and vendors, there are many other ways to cut costs associated with planning a wedding, such as:

-Save the stamp.
 Creating a personalized website that includes detailed information about the happy couple and their wedding has become very popular, and many companies offer free wedding websites.
-You can even choose to have your guests RSVP on your wedding website and save on the costs of printing and postage associated with reply cards
+You can even choose to have your guests RSVP on your wedding website and save on the costs of printing and postage associated with reply cards.

-Fake the cake.
 The bigger and more elaborately decorated, the more expensive a wedding cake will be.
 Ordering a smaller display cake for ceremonial cutting but serving guests undecorated sheet cake cut in your venue’s kitchen can help keep your costs down.
-Or consider alternative types of desserts, like cupcakes or cake pops, which can even be homemade
+Or consider alternative types of desserts, like cupcakes or cake pops, which can even be homemade.

 As you can see, there are many ways you can save when it comes to planning a wedding.
 Regardless of if or how you choose to lower your costs, try not to stress and take the time to enjoy planning your special day with your future spouse.
 Congratulations—and happy wedding planning!